 Elk hunts often require patience, persistence and a good mental attitude.
 You want to keep the pack as light as possible, while bringing enough layers for the variable weather.
 On an elk hunt, you may have to cover more ground in difficult conditions than on an antelope hunt.

 At Table Mountain Outfitters, we are fortunate to hunt among large elk herds with little hunting pressure.
 You can pack lighter than you would on a wilderness elk hunt, without the necessary backcountry gear.
-Focus on basic layers, calls, glass, knives, water and snacks.
+Focus on basic layers, glass, knives, water and snacks.
 We have some steep terrain, but a good amount of these expansive ranches is rolling hills with mixed timber.
 The terrain is ideal elk habitat.

 Mule deer hunts will take you to similar terrain.
 But anyone who has hunted mule deer knows that you may spend long periods behind the glass, working to spot a mature buck.
-With this in mind, you might consider brining a warm, down jacket.
+With this in mind, you might consider brining a warm, down or synthetic puffy jacket.
 Watching these animals through binoculars and spotting scopes is fun – but it can sometimes get cold.
 Longer amounts of time spent idle and glassing in cool weather can call for an extra layer of comfort, and a pack that can accommodate those extra layers.

 If you have questions about hunting with us at Table Mountain Outfitters, please feel free to give us a call at 307-632-6352 or contact us online.
-To learn more, please expore the rest of our website.
+To learn more, please explore the rest of our website.